goleador/CSC317/assignments/assignment-3/README.md

     - `ai-2.css` (AI-generated with image + text prompt)
     - `hybrid.css` (combined solution with source comments)
 3. A `SUBMISSION.md` file containing:
-    - Screenshots of your portfolio with each CSS file applied
     - A brief analysis (250-500 words) comparing the different approaches
     - Discussion of what you learned from this exercise
     - Which version you prefer and why